-By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for most HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
+By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for TCP traffic between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
 Simply add your services to Linkerd, and Linkerd will take care of the rest.

 Linkerd's automatic mTLS is done in a way that's completely transparent to the application.
 Of course, sometimes it's helpful to be able to validate whether mTLS is in effect!